ultraflynn/javonical/README.md

 Javonical is here help.
 It is the canonical collection of Java technical questions to save you hunting around lots of sources before that important first interview.

 The approach I have settled on is to group the questions under some broad headings and to express the questions as if they were being asked.
 I will annotate each question to make it clear what is being asked and then provide what should go into your answer.
-I will not be trying to give the answers verbatum because that needs to be in your words.
+I will not be trying to give the answers verbatim because that needs to be in your words.

 I have also included some code examples because often that is the best way to understand things.